-Estimate KPMG comment Contingent liabilities • The CPA Handbook PS 3300 Contingent Liabilities requires that the Region recognize a liability when "it is likely that a future event will confirm that a liability has been incurred at the date of the financial statements; and the amount can be reasonably estimated."
+Asset / liability KPMG comment Contingent liabilities • The CPA Handbook PS 3300 Contingent Liabilities requires that the Region recognize a liability when "it is likely that a future event will confirm that a liability has been incurred at the date of the financial statements; and the amount can be reasonably estimated."
 At any point in time, the Region is subject to a number of matters which could potentially result in the determination of a contingent liability as defined above, including, but not limited to matters such as legal claims, contract settlement accruals etc. We reviewed the Region's assessments of contingent liabilities and the process employed to develop and record the estimated liabilities.
 Where applicable, we met with the individuals responsible for the process and are satisfied that the methodology used is consistent with the approach taken in prior years and has been appropriately reviewed.
 As these items are resolved, it is possible that the final amounts recorded for these liabilities may change, however the amounts currently recorded represent management's best estimates of exposure given the information presently available.
-Employee future benefits We reviewed actuarial reports regarding estimates related to Employee Future Benefits, and conducted tests of detail to assess the reliability of the information used within the reports.
-We recalculated the accruals based on the information noted above, and did not identify any discrepancies.
-Amortization expense We reviewed the estimated useful lives of the various additions from work in progress to tangible capital assets and conclude that they are reasonable.
-Fiscal 2015 amortization expense was recalculated and it was determined that management's calculation of the amortization expense was appropriate.
+Amortization expense We have also reviewed the estimated useful lives of the various additions from work in progress to tangible capital assets and conclude that they are reasonable.
+Fiscal 2017 amortization expense was recalculated and it was determined that management's calculation of the amortization expense was appropriate.
+Employee future benefits We reviewed actuarial reports regarding estimates related to Employee Future Benefits, and conducted tests of detail to assess the reliability of the information used within the reports. • We recalculated the accruals based on the information noted above, and did not identify any discrepancies.